MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Rotate_Sprite.md

    The angle is specified in radians, and it can be greater than two times `π`, but does not need to be.

     ```csharp
+    // The angle at which to rotate and draw the sprite at
     private float rotationAngle;

     protected override void Update(GameTime gameTime)
     {
         if (GamePad.GetState(PlayerIndex.One).Buttons.Back == ButtonState.Pressed || Keyboard.GetState().IsKeyDown(Keys.Escape))